Sanaet-glitch/Classified-Project-SANAET/README.md

 ---

-## 👤 Credits
+## 👤 Credits & Attribution
-- Designed and developed by SANAET
+- Designed and developed by **SANAET**
+- If you use or adapt this project, please retain this credit in your documentation or about section.
 - Inspired by cyberpunk, espionage, and classified mission aesthetics
 - Built with open-source tools and libraries